tnebooks/10th-science/questions/science/solutions/alcohol.md

 ---
 choices:
-  - "25ml alcohol in 100ml of water"
+  - 25ml alcohol in 100ml of water
-  - "25ml alcohol in 25ml of water"
+  - 25ml alcohol in 25ml of water
-  - "25ml alcohol in 75ml of water"
-  - "75ml alcohol in 25ml of water"
+  - 75ml alcohol in 25ml of water
-answer:
+answers:
-  - "25ml alcohol in 75ml of water"
+  - 25ml alcohol in 75ml of water
-explanation:
+explanation: ''
 ---

 A 25% alcohol solution means